sixcrm/SixCRMServerless/README.md

 - Test/Complete the Slack Lambda Error integration
 - Test the SES Lambda integration
 - Blacklist from the DynamoDB table
+- Add Sort Key to tables in DynamoDB

 ### General